David Triesman, Baron Triesman: Government office

 Under Tony Blair's third Labour administration, Triesman served as Parliamentary Under-Secretary in the Foreign and Commonwealth Office with responsibility for relations with Africa, Latin America, the Caribbean, Overseas Territories, the Commonwealth, UK visas, migration policy working directly to the prime minister, consular policy, the British Council, the BBC World Service and the Chevening Scholarships Scheme.
 During this period, he conducted negotiations with Iran to secure the release of a group of British naval and marine personnel who had been taken prisoner in the Upper Persian Gulf.
 In the reshuffle of 29 June 2007, he was moved to the newly created post of Parliamentary Under-Secretary of the Department for Innovation, Universities and Skills.
 In this role, he had responsibility for quality in higher education, innovation and intellectual property and future planning.
-In 2004, he was appointed as a Lord in Waiting.
-He is a member of the European Affairs External Affairs Select Committee.
-He is chairman of the Design Commission.
-He is co-chairman of the All Party St Lucia Group and a member of the All Party China and Chinese in Britain Group.
+In 2004, he was appointed a Lord in Waiting.
+He was a member of the European Affairs External Affairs Select Committee.
+He was chairman of the Design Commission.
+He was co-chairman of the All Party St Lucia Group and a member of the All Party China and Chinese in Britain Group.

 Football administration

 A longtime fan of Tottenham Hotspur and patron of the club's charitable Foundation, Triesman became the first independent Chairman of the Football Association in January 2008.
 He resigned in May 2010.
-Triesman was a board member at Wembley National Stadium, the Premier League shareholders' meeting, the Football Foundation, and is a qualified senior football referee.
+Triesman was a board member at Wembley National Stadium, the Premier League shareholders' meeting, the Football Foundation, and was a qualified senior football referee.

 In February 2011 he testified before a parliamentary committee on the state of the administration of English football.
 He was heavily critical of the FA, saying it was shying away from governing the game.
 He was especially damning of the FA's administrative procedures and its working relationship with other football bodies, in particular the Premier League.

 Comments about FIFA bribery allegations

 On 16 May 2010, the Mail on Sunday revealed Lord Triesman made comments about alleged bribery attempts by Spain and Russia of referees in the 2010 FIFA World Cup.
-Triesman asserted, "there’s some evidence that the Spanish football authorities are trying to identify the referees ... and pay them."
-It was announced that he was to 'quit' both the FA and England's 2018 bid.
+Triesman asserted, "There's some evidence that the Spanish football authorities are trying to identify the referees ... and pay them."
+It was announced that he was to "quit" both the FA and England's 2018 bid.
 On 10 May 2011, Triesman, speaking before a British parliamentary select committee, affirmed his suspicions of bribery concerning four FIFA members, claiming that they sought bribes in return for backing England's failed 2018 World Cup bid.
-Whilst the FIFA Executive Committee dismissed the allegations, all the FIFA officials named have subsequently been either convicted of offences, or face extradition to the US for trial.
-They with other FIFA executives have been banned for different periods from all contact with football.

-Personal life
+Personal life and death

 Triesman spent many years in a relationship with the writer and critic Michelene Wandor until they split up in the late 1990s.
 He married Lucy Hooberman in 2004 and has an adopted child.

+Triesman died at home on 30 January 2026, at the age of 82.